 For a value-for-money result, it’s important to understand every inch of the complaints process, before you try to improve it.
 Once you have done the review, you can look seriously at the questions you ask, why you ask them, and how your customer feedback is used by your organisation to improve the complaints process.

 Are you reviewing your complaints process?
-Get in touch with Katy for assistance.
+Get in touch with the housing team for assistance.